William and Catherine Visit Belfast

 From City Hall, the couple moved on to the Youth Action NI headquarters, where they watched a performance by the Rainbow Factory School of Performing Arts; before visiting Greenmount Agriculture College, where they toured the College’s stables.
 Prince William and Miss Middleton ended their visit with a trip to Hillsborough Castle, the official residence of the Secretary of State of Northern Ireland (and also of Queen Elizabeth II when she is in the area).

 And earlier today, it was announced by Clarence House that Prince William will be heading to New Zealand and Australia later this month, between March 17th and 21st, to visit the regions affected by natural disasters earlier this year.
-He will undertake the visits on behalf of Queen Elizabeth II.Filed under British Royals
+He will undertake the visits on behalf of Queen Elizabeth II.Filed under The United Kingdom

 Tagged Australia, New Zealand, Northern Ireland, Official Visit, The Duchess of Cambridge, The Duke of Cambridge.